-UPDATE: Jefferson County to issue full evacuation order, mayors say - Port Arthur News
+UPDATE: Jefferson County issues full evacuation order, according to Judge, Mayors - Port Arthur News

 Asked how Port Arthur will enforce its evacuation order, Bartie answered: “We ask them and they should comply.
 If they don’t, they could drown if the city rises.”

-County Judge Jeff Branick was a little more definitive earlier this evening about penalties for violation of the county order — a fine of up to $1,000, jail time of up to 180 days, or both.
+Branick was a little more definitive earlier this evening about penalties for violation of the county order — a fine of up to $1,000, jail time of up to 180 days, or both.
 But he has no desire for anyone to be locked up over the offense.

 “The truth of the matter is, when we issue these mandatory evacuations, we’re trying to get people’s attention,” he said.
 “We re not going to put them in jail because we’re trying to empty the jail.”

-Note: UPDATE: Jefferson County issues full evacuation order, according to Judge, Mayors